 Deputy Director of Behavioral Health

-Edward Mersereau, LCSW, CSAC was appointed as Deputy Director of Behavioral Health at the State of Hawai‘i Department of Health, effective June 28, 2021.
+Marian Tsuji, MA Marian Tsuji was appointed to serve as Deputy Director of Behavioral Health at the Department of Health, effective June 28, 2021.
 Tsuji served as the O‘ahu Branch Administrator, state Department of Human Services, Division of Vocational Rehabilitation since 2020.
 She also spent 14 years as president and CEO of Lanakila Pacific, a social services organization that includes programs for adults with disabilities.
 Tsuji earned her M.A. in criminal justice from City University of New York, John Jay College of Criminal Justice, and a B.A. in sociology and criminal justice from Long Island University, C.W.
 Post College.
-The Deputy Director of Behavioral Health assist the Director of Health in the management and administration of behavioral health programs and services and provides leadership as the state mental health and substance abuse authority.
+The Deputy Director of Behavioral Health assists the Director of Health in the management and administration of behavioral health programs and services and provides leadership as the state mental health and substance abuse authority.
 The deputy oversees four divisions: Adult Mental Health, Child and Adolescent Mental Health, Alcohol and Substance Abuse, and Developmental Disabilities.